-In this 3 hour class, parent and child pairs will create “animal bowls.”
+In this three-hour class, parent and child pairs will create “animal bowls.”
 An animal bowl is a bowl that is shaped like an animal!
 Students will learn basic hand building techniques to sculpt their animal bowls, and then use underglazes to paint them.
 Based on interest and time, we can also incorporate using the potter’s wheel.
 These unique pieces will be food safe.

 Whether you’re interested in making multiple vessels or sculptures, this class will cover basic mold making techniques with plaster, from creating simple press molds to creating multi-piece molds for slip casting.
 After focusing on the mold making process we will then bring our clay through traditional ceramic processes of hand-building, firing, and glazing.

 This class is an introduction to china painting.
 Students will learn how to mix powdered china paint with a water based medium and use different paint layering techniques to create beautiful images on porcelain.
 During this 5 day workshop, students will be able to create their own designs on a large porcelain plate.